-The official shield must be printed on the primary display panel of the label using the exact design and wording outlined in 9CFR 590.412.
+The official shield must be printed on the primary display panel of the label using the exact design and wording outlined in 9 CFR 590.412.
 Some specific guidance includes the following:

-- The plant number may be printed on the shield or elsewhere on the container. - When the plant number is not printed within the shield, the number must be preceded by the letter P or the word "plant."
-(May be 'G') - The shield may not be used on any label that does not bear all the mandatory labeling information. - If product is for institutional use only, it may be packaged in unlabeled or partially labeled primary containers.
+The plant number may be printed on the shield or elsewhere on the container.

+- When the plant number is not printed within the shield, the letter G may be used to denote plant instead of using the word plant. - The shield may not be used on any label that does not bear all the mandatory labeling information. - If product is for institutional use only, it may be packaged in unlabeled or partially labeled primary containers.
 Such containers must show the production code date and plant number. - Any label that includes other than just the code, date, and plant number must be submitted to the labeling division for approval. - All master shipping containers for unlabeled or partially labeled primary containers must bear all required labeling information.